zzhangjii/learning-library/db-devops/CloudNative200.md

     ![](images/200/image055.png)

-- Set the Connection Profile.
+- Set the Connection Profile.  **Note:**  You may need to increase the size of the editor window to allow for the select lists to be shown.

     - **Type:** `MySQL_5.1`
     - **Name:** `New MySQL`
     - **Database:** `AlphaofficeDB_Dev`